dannguyen/journalism-syllabi/README.md

 <a href="https://library.uoregon.edu/node/3920">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will help graduate students engage with digital tools and approaches, primarily as they pertain to the analysis of texts.
+        This course will help graduate students engage with digital tools and approaches, primarily as they pertain to the analysis of texts.
 While there are no pre-requisites for this course, students need to be willing to try new things, practice new skills, and not be afraid to fail.
-</em></p>
+        </small></p>

         <p>Instructors: John Russell</p>
     </td>
     <td>
-        University of Oregon
+        <small>University of Oregon</small>
     </td>
   </tr>